 Exam results show governments failing post-pandemic test

-‘If you can make a mess of exam results I wouldn’t hold out much hope of policy competence elsewhere’
+Ireland still has an opportunity to learn from mistakes made by UK with results algorithm

-It looks the algorithm deployed to predict results penalised children from poor backgrounds and/or under-achieving schools.
-Photograph: Tolga Akmen / AFP via Getty Images
+The algorithms deployed to predict exam results in the UK appear to have penalised children from poor backgrounds and/or underachieving schools.
+Photograph: Tolga Akmen/AFP via Getty Images

 The question of the age focuses on the ways in which Covid-19 will change things forever.
 Will office life ever be the same?
 One of London’s largest investment banks announced last week that working from home is now permanent.
 What does this mean for our city centres, investments in commercial real estate and our daily routines?
 If many firms adopt similar policies, the effects could be truly profound.